 Nuisance Canada Geese

 Canada geese are a valuable natural resource that provides recreation and enjoyment to bird watchers, hunters, and the general public throughout New York State.
-But in recent years, flocks of local-nesting or "resident" geese have become year-round inhabitants of our parks, waterways, residential areas, and golf courses, and too often, they cause significant problems.
+But in recent years, flocks of local-nesting or "resident" geese have become year-round inhabitants of our parks, waterways, residential areas, and golf courses.
+Too often, they cause significant problems.

 Dealing with Nuisance Geese

 There are many ways to discourage geese from settling in your area.
 No single technique is universally effective and socially acceptable.
 Persistent application of a combination of methods is usually necessary and yields the best results.
-Detailed information on dealing with nuisance geese is provided in the DEC publication "When Geese Become a Problem" (PDF) (490 kB).
-This fact sheet provides general information on Canada geese in New York, and describes the most effective methods currently available to prevent or alleviate problems that geese can cause.
+Detailed information on dealing with nuisance geese is provided in the DEC publication "When Geese Become a Problem" (PDF).
+This fact sheet provides general information on Canada geese in New York.
+It describes the most effective methods currently available to prevent or alleviate problems that geese can cause.

 The circumstances when federal or state permits are needed to address a problem with Canada geese can be complex; however, here are some general guidelines:

 - No federal or state permits are needed to scare, herd, or chase away geese by any means, including dogs or noisemakers, as long as no birds are physically harmed.

 - If you only want to destroy goose nests or treat the eggs with corn oil (or puncturing) to prevent hatching, simply visit the USFWS's Resident Canada Goose Nest and Egg Registration Site (leaves DEC website) to register on-line.
 You do not need any special authorization or permit from DEC.